jeremenichelli/jeremenichelli.github.io/_posts/2015-08-26-code-styles-open-source.md

 The immediate benefit is the readability of the code.
 Each of us have preferences over those rules, I prefer four spaces but some developers prefer two.
 Whatever your choices are, truth is that as you read a code that is properly formatted you get used to it, because it is **cohesive**, even if the styles of the code aren't your common choices.

-> What if someone wants to propose a change, fix a bug or add a feature to your open source code?
+> What if someone wants to propose a change, fix a bug or add a feature to your open source&nbsp;code?

 In a project, the code style to follow must be a team decision and is important because it will have a great impact at the moment of finding something wrong on the code or to refactor part of it.
 It's way easier to find an issue or to add a feature on a code which looks similar than doing it in one with style changes every ten lines.